aceagles/training-plan-gen/README.md

 This project aims to automate all of this and also display the metrics in the way that I would like.

 The initial scope is:
-- project to be serverside rendering and use no javascript.
+- project to be serverside rendering as much as possible to leverage batteries included nature of django
+- use hybrid django/react model for reactive components where they are required
 - Create a day by day training plan based on a start volume, end volume and time period
 - adjust the training plan as time goes on if targets are not met
 - allow many users to use the site